CatHood0/flutter_quill_delta_easy_parser/README.md

 ### Line

-A `Line` represents a segment of content within a `Paragraph`.
-This content can be a simple `String` of characters or a more complex structure such as an `embed`.
+`Line` class represents a section of the `paragraph` separates of its siblings.

 ```dart
 class Line {